bangsluke/bangsluke.github.io/docusaurus/docs/Projects/Dorkinians/DorkiniansStats.md

 ### Website Errors

-If the [website](https://www.dorkiniansfcstats.co.uk/) isn't loading for any reason, another check that can be done is to right click on the website (on a computer) and click "Inspect".
+If the <a href="https://www.dorkiniansfcstats.co.uk/" target="_blank">website</a> isn't loading for any reason, another check that can be done is to right click on the website (on a computer) and click "Inspect".
 Each browser has a "Debug Console" (or something named similar) that can viewed.

 As the website loads, I log some statements such as "getPlayerStats" etc. which give some indication of what is happening on the site.